Scientific Name: Epipremnum Aureum ‘Neon’

-Neon Pothos plant is not pet safe and is toxic to our furry friends.
+Neon Pothos plant is not pet safe and is toxic to cats and dogs.
 Since Pothos are great trailers, consider keeping them on top of a bookcase or somewhere up high to avoid curious pets into this plant.

 Neon Pothos Problems

 Yellow leaves occur on Neon Pothos when the soil has improper moisture from overwatering or underwatering.
 The top 25% of soil should be allowed to dry out before giving water again.